TimeRef.com

 Balliol: Surrenders at Stracathro, Edward takes the Stone of Scone

-The English had taken many castles and in July 1296 Balliol surrendered to Edward I. Balliol was allowed to retire to France some years later.
+The English had taken many castles and in July 1296 Balliol surrendered to King Edward I and was imprisoned in the Tower of London.
 Edward advanced to Elgin and on his return to England took the Stone of Scone. ¹

 1297